SitesForChurch/angular-bbc/docs/node.md

 ```
 your_app_root$ npm start
 ```
-First command will build angular 2 from `src` to `public` folder Second start nodeJs server on Express on *localhost:3000*
+First command will build angular 2 from `src` to `public` folder (need rerun after code change temporary) Second start nodeJs server on Express on *localhost:3000*

-For now whe angular-cli not stable need all the time delete public and tmp folders by hand after run every `npm run build`
+For now when angular-cli not stable need all the time delete public and tmp folders by hand after run every `npm run build`